sosga/larn/README.md

 I am the official maintainer of Larn and official maintainer of my XRogue fork (8.0.5 +).

 <b>Updates:</b><br\>
 Soon some changes will be happening.
 I am donating all of my existing computers (with exception to my only Windows machine) to charitable causes.
 I will only have a Raspberry Pi 3 as my main computer.
 Only ARMv8 GNU/Linux and eventually FreeBSD releases will be done (x86 users will need to compile from source).
-Windows and Darwin (OS X) are unaffected as these are not my computers.
+Darwin (OS X) is unaffected as this is not my computer.

 <b>Code:</b><br \>
 Latest SNAPSHOT source code for Larn is in a separate branch (Larn-SNAPSHOT).
 There is the full complete code to build releases from, right from my local trunk.
 XRogue will have a branch named XRogue-SNAPSHOT (release is when it is ready).